Zhuangyunliang/HRGNet/README.md

-# HRGNet: Low-Light Image Enhancement via Hybrid Representation Guidance Network
+# HRGNet: Low-Light Image Enhancement via Hybrid Representation Guided Network
 We public the network source code and datasets for the HRGNet.

 ### Datasets